 1. Size and weight

 When you smoke during pregnancy, you risk getting a baby who is small and underweight.
-There is a shortage of oxygen to the baby and this can have devastating effects on the growth and development.
+There is a shortage of oxygen to the baby, and this can have devastating effects on growth and development.
 The baby is not getting all the necessary nutrients, which affects development.
 Smoking increases the chances of the baby weighing less than 5 pounds at birth.
 A baby whose growth is stunted in the womb can experience negative consequences lasting a lifetime.
+For more information on the impact of smoking during pregnancy, visit 100BabyTips.

 2. Underdeveloped lungs